Bell Ranch

-The Bell Ranch is a historic ranch near Tucumcari, New Mexico, United States of America.
+The Bell Ranch is a historic ranch in San Miguel County, New Mexico, near Tucumcari.
 Owned by John Malone since 2010, it is one of the largest privately owned ranches in the United States.
 As of 2021, Malone is the second largest land owner in the country with 2.2 million acres.
 The ranch became a national landmark in 1974.

 Location

 Lying along La Cinta Creek near the Canadian River, the ranch is bordered by Conchas Lake in San Miguel County, New Mexico about 30 miles (97 km) from Tucumcari, New Mexico.

 Description

 The Bell Ranch stands at 290100 acre, with six cow camps and a private airport known as the Waggoner Airport.
 Cattle mainly graze the grasslands of the ranch, with some supplemental feed.

 Its features include Conchas Lake, Mule Canyon, and 13 mile of land along the Canadian River.
 With 453 square miles, it is large enough to have its own zip code.